AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/create-and-manage-programs/add-project-to-program.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

 ## Add a project to an existing program

 1. Go to a Program.

-   Click **Projects** in the left panel.
+   Click **[!UICONTROL Projects]** in the left panel.

-1. Click **New Project** and select a method for adding the project.
+1. Click **[!UICONTROL New Project]** and select a method for adding the project.

    >[!TIP]
    >
-   >You cannot add project when you view the list of projects in the Milestone view.
+   >You cannot add project when you view the list of projects in the [!UICONTROL Milestone] view.

    Select from the following options: